Is it safe to go on safari after Covid-19?

 What happens if there are travel restrictions because of Covid-19 before my safari and I can’t get there?

 Kusini Safaris acts as the principal for your safari and we take full responsibility for making sure the arrangements are safe and work out successfully.
 As a small, independent operator with excellent supplier relationships we can offer a high degree of flexibility.
 If there is a Covid-19 spike in your area and travel restrictions come into force, we can reschedule your safari, up to 12 months in advance, free of charge.

 What's the weather like?

 In southern Tanzania it rains approximately November-April.
 This time of year is very lush and beautiful, there are lots of birds around and many camps and lodges operate at low season rates.
-Dry season from May-October is high season, there are more tourists around but the game viewing is at its best.
-Northern Tanzania is much the same but with more of a pronounced separation between the short rains of November and December and the long rains of March and April (short and long read light and heavy).
+Dry season from June-October is high season, there are more tourists around but the game viewing is at its best.
+Northern Tanzania is much the same but with more of a pronounced separation between the short rains between October and December and the long rains of March and April.
 On safari it can get chilly in the evening and on open vehicles in the morning.
 At the coast it's humid all year round, conditions are more dependent on the wind.
-For special activities like scuba diving or whale shark watching, certain times of year are much better than others.
+For special activities like scuba diving or whale shark swimming, certain times of year are much better than others.

 What insurance do I need?

 Kusini Safaris insists that you get comprehensive travel insurance before travelling.
 This should cover your expenses in case of a medical emergency.
 Also look for clauses on baggage loss and missed flights.
 Emergency evacuation cover with the Flying Doctors (AMREF) comes as standard with all our safaris, they will fly you out to an appropriate hospital from the nearest airstrip.
 You should supply us with your insurance details, contact information, passport number and next of kin contacts.
 In Tanzania you will have our phone number and the phone numbers of your accommodations for emergency use.